 As a young man, Ed was of medium height and build, with grey eyes and dark hair.
 He initially was a partner in the Blaney, Minerd and Dahlgren firm, handling timber.
 He then decided to go to mortuary school.

-He registered for the World War I military draft in 1918, and stated his occupation as a embalmer for W.S.
+Edward registered for the World War I military draft in 1918, and stated his occupation as an embalmer for W.S.
 Nixon.
 His brothers Harold Daniel, William and Ewing also joined the U.S. Army during the war.
 He "was called but released because of the end of hostilities," said the Connellsville Courier.
 "The armistice cancelled the call the day before he was to leave for camp...
 He was as willing to serve as they."

 On Feb.
-8, 1919, at the age of 20, Ed married 17-year-old Lida B. Smith (1901-1991), seen here, of Uniontown.
+8, 1919, at the age of 20, Ed married 17-year-old Lida B. Smith (1901-1991), of Uniontown.
 The wedding took place on a Saturday evening at 8 o'clock in the home of Lida's sister, Mrs. Jesse Stentz, in Uniontown.
 Rev. E.A.
 Hodil of the Third Presbyterian Church of Uniontown presided.

 In 1921, Ed founded the funeral home at the corner of East Church and Iowa Street in Uniontown, where he operated it for the next 14 years.

 In the first year of business, Ed handled 17 funerals.
 Within the next four years, the number of funerals grew to 93, and business continued successfully thereafter.
 The Uniontown Daily News Standard once called him "one of Uniontown's best known young businessmen...."

 Ed belonged to the Great Bethel Baptist Church and the Memorial Class of its Sunday school; and was a member of the board of deacons of the church and a member of the board of trustees.